 Can you make scrambled eggs in the microwave?

 Yes, you can make scrambled eggs in the microwave!
 Microwaves cook food by making the water molecules in food vibrate, which, in turn, produces heat and steam.
 The composition of an egg is 74% water, making it ideal for scrambling in the microwave.
 (As long as you follow the directions!)
-Incidentally, you can also hard-boil, poach and make eggs over easy in the microwave too.
+Incidentally, you can also hard-boil, poach and make eggs over easy in the microwave and oven too.
 Who knew?!

 As for your microwave scrambled eggs, they’re perfect for quick-and-easy breakfast sandwiches, for breakfast burritos or for eating plain with a little salt and pepper.

 “Microwave scrambled eggs won’t taste too much different from stovetop ones, especially if you season them well,” says Rebecca Eisenberg, founder of the cooking website The Practical Kitchen.
 “Where you’ll really notice a difference is in texture.
 Scrambled eggs cooked low and slow in a pan will have a creamy, fluffy, curd-like texture, while scrambled eggs cooked in a microwave will have a slightly dense texture, slightly more like an omelet.”